VcelistMC/Caching-Proxy-Server/readme.md

 ## Overview

 This application serves as an intermediary proxy that caches responses from an origin server.
-It intercepts HTTP GET requests, forwards them to the specified origin server, and caches the responses based on a configurable time-to-live (TTL).
+It intercepts HTTP GET requests, forwards them to the specified origin server, and caches the responses based on a configurable time-to-live (TTL) and allows all other HTTP methods to pass through without interception.

 ## Features